enso-org/enso/docs/language-server/protocol-project-manager.md

   /** Name of the project to create. */
   name: String;

+  /** The name of the project template to create. */ projectTemplate?: String;

   /**
    * Enso Engine version to use for the project.
    *